Assetsadapter/tron-adapter/README.md

 isTestNet = false
 # feeLimit, the maximum energy is 1000000000
 feeLimit = 10000000
+; if address not create or balance is 0, need to with feesuport account transfer amount to address.(* 1.3 ratio) feeMini = 24900
 # Cache data file directory, default = "", current directory: ./data
 dataDir = ""